This tutorial is for web dev or IOT who would like to know more about API security.

-One of these examples is WordPress 4.0.1 where a hacker could make a malformed ID param of an API request to allow modification of any post on the website.
+One example is WordPress 4.0.1, where a hacker could make a malformed ID param of an API request to modify any post on the website.

 How to build a secure API

-Burpesuit is an application that is used to explore web security, by recording API requests and allow users to edit, repeat and decode API requests quickly.
+Burpesuit is an application used to explore web security by recording API requests and allowing users to edit, repeat, and decode API requests quickly.

 To follow along.

-We will now use the website normally to allow burpeSuite to build a extensive Sitemap.
+We will now use the website normally to allow burpeSuite to build an extensive Sitemap.

-We will presume the system is not open sourced and therefor we do not have access to the source code.
+We will presume the system is not open-sourced, and therefore, we do not have access to the source code.

-We can use common API endpoints wordlist to ping the websever to see endpoints that may be hidden behind auth or other functionality.
+We can use standard API endpoints wordlist to ping the webserver to see endpoints hidden behind the author’s other functionality.

-We will allow try to determine that tech stack of the website using netstat and other online tools.
+We will allow trying to determine the tech stack of the website using Netstat and other online tools.

-This is criicial as a backend written in PHP should be targeted differnetly to one written in node.
+This is critical as a backend written in PHP should be targeted differently to one written in node.

-A example being if we know the API is written in PHP we can research common libaries the API is likely using based on its params and functionality and leverage theses exploits.
+If we know the API is in PHP, we can research common libraries the API is likely using based on its params and functionality and leverage these exploits.

-Even if a API is written with secuirty in mind.
-It is still built on libaries, uses other API runs on a web server that is potentionly running with other services on a OS.
+Even if an API is made with security in mind, it is still built on libraries and uses other API runs on a web server potentially running with other services on an OS.
 There is plenty of attack surface.

 Fuzzing the API

-Select a endpoint in the sitemap of burpeSuite and send to the intruder.
+Select an endpoint in the sitemap of burpeSuite and send it to the intruder.

-In the intruder we can select from many options given to use from burpeSuite however to keep it simply we will use sniper and change only one param.
+We can select from many options given to use from burpeSuite.
+However, we will use sniper and change only one param to keep it simple.

-A endpoint we will fuzz in wordpress is the edit page which takes the ID, action, data and cookies authenticating the request.
+An endpoint we will fuzz in WordPress is the edit page which takes the ID, action, data and cookies authenticating the request.

-Here we will fuzz the action as the API may have a obsurce action we can do on a page that does not require privelages or dosn’t check.
+Here we will fuzz the action as the API may have an evasive action on a page that does not require privileges or doesn’t check.

 We will use this wordlist

-We repeatly sent the same request with only the action param changed.
+We repeatedly sent the same request with only the action param changed.

-After which we have a list of responses that we can send to the comperer.
-To anaylise more and check for any differneces that may indicated actions that are accepted.
+After which, we have a list of responses that we can send to the computer.
+To analyse more and check for any differences that may indicate actions that are accepted.

-This process of trying to hit uses cases the system developers did not test for or secure is the aim of pen testing in whole.
+Trying to hit uses cases the system developers did not test for or secure is the aim of pen-testing.

-With the next Vunerabilty we will research fuzzing could have discovered the exploit.
+With the next Vulnerability, we will research Fuzzing could have discovered the exploit.